alexweininger/awesome-vscode/README.md

 - [Better Comments](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments) - The Better Comments extension will help you create more human-friendly comments in your code.
 - [Extending Visual Studio Code](https://code.visualstudio.com/docs/extensions/overview) section of [Official Documentation](https://code.visualstudio.com/docs)

+- [Is Your VS Code Extension Slow?
+Here's How to Speed it Up!](https://johnpapa.net/is-your-vs-code-extension-slow-heres-how-to-speed-it-up/) - Article going over how to optimize your VS Code extension for performance by John Papa.
 ## Libraries

 - [vscode-extension-vscode](https://github.com/Microsoft/vscode-extension-vscode) - The vscode.d.ts node module